-Nausea, headache, dizziness, sensitivity to light and the desire to never leave your bed?
-It’s probably a hangover.
 Most of us have experienced these symptoms after one too many glasses the night before, and they’re all the more common come the festive season.
-Here are seven steps you can take to reduce your risk of a hangover and lessen the side-effects should you have one.

 Drink less

 While many factors including body weight, food intake, gender and tolerance may determine how likely you are to have a hangover, the clearest indicator is the amount of alcohol you drink.
-Research has shown that the more you drink, the more likely you are to experience a hangover – not rocket science, we know.
+Research shows that the more you drink, the more likely you are to experience a hangover – not rocket science, we know.
 Try to curb how quickly you’re drinking, or skip a round every now and then.

 Avoid congeners